 Broad stakeholder support for new Commission rules stemming from 12 engaging webinars

-Comprehensive, staged approach to Distribution System Planning reform, adopted unanimously by the Oregon Public Utilities Commission
+Comprehensive, staged approach to Distribution System Planning reform, adopted unanimously by the Oregon Public Utility Commission

 Industry leading Community Engagement Plan, advancing equity and community needs through a new, open distribution system planning process